What to do when you can't mount a shared folder in VirtualBox

 If it is set to mount automatically, restart the VM and you will see that it is mounted properly using the df command

-Since I'm using the 64-bit version of CentOS, I thought /usr/lib64 would be fine, but it seems that's not the case.
+Since the OS is the 64-bit version of CentOS, /usr/lib64 should be fine, but it seems that's not the case.

-I think this might be a problem with the Guest Additions CD installer, but what do you think, Oracle?
+I suspect this is due to the Guest Additions CD installer, but what do you think, Oracle?

 This seems to have happened after I updated the kernel module